OrangeEgg1937/ATMsource/README.md

       annum); for Current Account, there is a specific attribute - overdrawn limit (with default value HK$10,000).
 - [ ] Remove the deposit function from the existing system
-- [X] Add a new function – transfer (for transferring fund from one bank account to another bank account)
+- [X] *Debug* Add a new function – transfer (for transferring fund from one bank account to another bank account)

 # Things to do (extra)